Vasukhanna007/datascience-Intern-challenge/README.md

 On Shopify, we have exactly 100 sneaker shops, and each of these shops sells only one model of shoe.
 We want to do some analysis of the average order value (AOV).
 When we look at orders data over a 30 day window, we naively calculate an AOV of $3145.13.
 Given that we know these shops are selling sneakers, a relatively affordable item, something seems wrong with our analysis.

   a) Think about what could be going wrong with our calculation.
 Think about a better way to evaluate this data.

   b) What metric would you report for this dataset?

   c) What is its value?

 Answer 1) See jupyter notebook

 Question 2: For this question you’ll need to use SQL.
 Follow this link to access the data set required for the challenge.
 Please use queries to answer the following questions.
 Paste your queries along with your final numerical answers below.

-  a)How many orders were shipped by Speedy Express in total?
+  2a)How many orders were shipped by Speedy Express in total?

   SELECT count(ShipperID)  as [Total Orders Shipped] FROM Orders where ShipperID==1